enterspeedhq/enterspeed-docs/docs/api-design/properties.md

 The reference property type is a bit different than string, number, boolean, etc.

-This property types allows to reference other views created from either this Source Entity or from another source entity.
+This property types allows referencing other views created from either this Source Entity or from another source entity.

 When referenced Enterspeed will resolve the view when requested by the Delivery API, so that the data will stay up-to-date.